traefik/traefik/docs/content/providers/docker.md

 # ...
 ```

-Client timeout for HTTP connections (in seconds).
+Defines the client timeout (in seconds) for HTTP connections.
+If zero, no timeout is set.

 ### `watch`